Peppers are some of the most versatile ingredients to cook with. From stuffed bell peppers to

 - Spice up soups and stews that need an extra kick

-What will you do with your Jalapeno powder?
+What will you do with your homemade ground jalapeno powder?
 Share your ideas in the comments below!